Design + Practice

 The Perfect Presentation

-Build presentation boards that win competitions and client approval.
-You'll learn narrative structure for different audiences (clients want renders, juries want technical depth), set up ISO A1 boards in InDesign with a 12-column grid, and apply visual hierarchy using size, contrast, and colour.
-The course includes a full walkthrough building boards for a Liverpool residential project, plus export settings for print and digital.
+Build presentation boards that win competitions, impress clients, and get top grades.
+You'll learn narrative structure for different audiences, set up A1 boards in InDesign with a modular grid, and apply visual hierarchy using size, contrast, and colour.
+The course includes a full walkthrough building boards for a residential project, plus export settings for print and digital.

 • 4+ hours of premium content